Becoming You With Julie

 Can I use this as more than just a salad dressing?

 Absolutely.
 It makes an amazing veggie dip, sandwich spread, or even a drizzle for pasta salad.
-We also love it with roasted potatoes or sweet potato fries—and it's next-level on french fries.
+We also love it with roasted potatoes or sweet potato fries—and it's next-level on French fries.

 📖 Recipe

-Vegan thousand island dressing
+Vegan thousand island dressing in a jar with a spoon.

 Vegan Thousand Island Dressing